Vega C: Vega C+

 A mid-life upgrade, the Vega C+ will feature the enlarged P160C first stage, replacing the P120C.
 This version has been extended by 1 m and adds an additional 14 t of propellant, enabling the launch of an additional 200 kg of payload.

+Other changes include a revised navigation system, a larger fairing, additional stabilization on the second- and third-stage motor nozzles, updated components, and efforts to ease production and flight-rate constraints.

+The first flight of Vega C+ is not expected before 2028, when it is planned to launch ESA’s reusable Space Rider vehicle.
+The schedule reflects the fact that early production of the P160C motor is being prioritized for Ariane 6 missions that require the added performance.

 Vega E

 Building on Vega C+, the Vega E (or Vega Evolution) is a further development of the Vega family with the Zefiro 9 and AVUM+ third and fourth stages replaced with a single upper stage powered by liquid oxygen and liquid methane.
 The improvements are expected to improve payload capacity by 25% over Vega C. This design would enable multiple satellites to be launched into different orbits on a single launch.
 The engine for this new upper stage, the M10, was the result of a collaboration between Avio and Chemical Automatics Design Bureau (KBKhA).
 Successful testing of the M10 engine was conducted in 2022, and the maiden flight of Vega E is anticipated in 2027.
-Launch Complex 3 at the Guiana Space Centre, initially built for the Ariane 5, will be refurbished to support Vega E launches.
+Launch Complex 3 at the Guiana Space Centre, initially built for the Ariane 5, is being refurbished to support Vega E launches.